blank0443/archerage-addons/quickopts/README.md

 3. Open the panel from the ESC menu, or restore it if it was left visible.
 4. Click a setting to change it.
 The same values stay in sync if you change them in the game Options UI.

-Do not run the standalone `skillqueue` addon at the same time.
-Both would fight over the same ESC menu slot.

 ## Files

 Each setting lives in its own file and registers a row with the hub in `ui.lua`.
 Add another option by creating a new file and listing it in `toc.g` after `ui.lua`.